Uncovering the Past: Senior Seminar

 The History department requires all senior students with history or history-related POEs to complete a senior experience either in our department or in another department.
 Most students will elect to complete their senior project in the history department's senior thesis courses.

-Students who wish to continue the thesis into a second semester should take HS 496 in the Spring, which provides three additional hours of credit for senior theses.
+Students who wish to continue the thesis into a second semester should take HS 496 in the Spring, which provides 3 additional hours of credit for senior theses.

 Among our topics are:

 - The "history of History," and the development of historiography

 - How personal and national situations influence the way history is written

 - How history as a profession has evolved and is still evolving